Yahoo unveils tablet, smartphone apps

 It has been undergoing a strategic review of its business since ejecting Bartz.
 The company has hired investment bank Allen & Co and has entertained inquiries from various private equity firms, including Silver Lake Partners, according to sources familiar with the matter.

-Asked how Yahoo can stay focused on developing new products amid the uncertainty, Irving said the company's mission has not changed and the staff remain dedicated to developing innovative products.
+Asked how Yahoo can stay focussed on developing new products amid the uncertainty, Irving said the company's mission has not changed and the staff remain dedicated to developing innovative products.

 "I'm personally more bullish on Yahoo today, than I was two weeks ago, eight weeks ago, a year ago," Irving said without elaborating.